faker-js/faker/docs/guide/frameworks.md

 Note that these examples use only the `en` locale for better performance.
 For more information visit [localization](./localization.md).

-## Vitest
+## Vitest and Jest

+Since [Vitest](https://vitest.dev/) and [Jest](https://jestjs.io/) use an extremely similar notation, this section will cover both at once.
+All code snippets have been tested in both Vitest and Jest.
+The main difference is that testing methods need to be imported in Vitest.
+Simply crop that line out for a Jest integration.

-Faker works about exactly as you would expect with [Vitest](https://vitest.dev/).
+These frameworks work about exactly as you would expect with Faker.
 Here's a minimal example:

 ```ts
 import { describe, it, expect } from 'vitest';